hackforla/HomeUniteUs/README.md

 # Home Unite Us

-We're working with community non-profits who have a host home initiative to develop a workflow management tool to make the process scaleable (across all providers), reduce institutional bias, and effectively capture data.
+We're working with community non-profits who have a host home initiative to develop a workflow management tool to make the process scalable (across all providers), reduce institutional bias, and effectively capture data.

 Host home programs are centered around housing young people, 18 - 25 years old.
 Their approach focuses on low-cost, community-driven intervention by matching a willing host with a guest or group of guests, providing a stable housing environment for youths who are experiencing homelessness and seeking stable housing.

-Come visit us at https://homeunite.us/
+Come visit us at <https://homeunite.us/>

-### Project context
+## Project Context

-This project is part of a larger initative at Hack for LA around creating a shared housing application, that can be used by organizations accross the county to help people tranisition to living independently and sustainably through host homes, empty bedrooms, and roomate matching for shared housing with lease signing.
+This project is part of a larger initiative at Hack for LA around creating a shared housing application, that can be used by organizations across the county to help people transition to living independently and sustainably through host homes, empty bedrooms, and roommate matching for shared housing with lease signing.

 ## Technology Overview